ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Concurrency

-Remember that requests are asynchronous, but when performing a requests, the API is suspending and your function will be suspended until done.
+Remember that requests are asynchronous, but when performing requests, the API suspends further requests and your function will be suspended until done.
 If you want to perform several requests at once in the same block, you can use `launch` or `async` functions and later get the results.
 For example: